OpenBB-finance/OpenBB/website/content/terminal/guides/intros/stocks/screener.md

 To see a description of each preset, use `view`, and autocomplete will allow the user to scroll presets with the arrow keys to `set` the choice.

 <img width="1412" alt="Autocomplete with the set function" src="https://user-images.githubusercontent.com/85772166/173903152-c59f37f7-9b90-47ee-8ad1-87bb5939caa0.png"></img>

-Unexpected results can be obtained through combining presets with the category of screen.

 ### Examples